Be the first to explore Fellow's new Meeting Guidelines feature 🤩

 Learning how to run productive meetings is an essential skill among managers for several reasons, including that these meetings help managers build trust, foster engagement and accountability among employees, problem solve, make decisions, and make effective use of time.
 Running productive meetings also helps managers build trust with their peers, provide a safe space for giving and receiving feedback, proactively address issues, monitor progress, and follow up on key performance indicators (KPIs).

 The key to running productive meetings is preparing beforehand.
 Fellow is a meeting management tool that helps managers drive engagement and productivity before, during, and after every meeting by fostering accountability, encouraging continuous improvement, and enabling important conversations.
-With Fellow, you can select a one of 500+ pre-built meeting template with recommended talking points, customize it to suit your needs, and bring it to life with your employees during your next meeting.
+With Fellow, you can select one of 500+ pre-built meeting templates with recommended talking points, customize it to suit your needs, and bring it to life with your employees during your next meeting.

 2Having confidence